opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/analyze-woh.md

 # AnalyzeWorkflowOperationHandler

 ## Description
-The AnalyzeWorkflowOperationHandler analyzes the tracks in the mediapackage and sets workflow instance variables that can be used within workflows instances to control what workflow operations should be executed or not.
+The AnalyzeWorkflowOperationHandler analyzes specified tracks in the mediapackage and sets workflow instance variables that can be used to control if workflow operations should be executed.

-For all tracks matching the flavor *type*/*subtype* as specified using the mandatory configuration key *source-flavor*, the following workflow instance variables will be set:
+For all tracks matching the flavor *type*/*subtype* as specified by the mandatory configuration key *source-flavor*, the following workflow instance variables will be set:

 |Name                  |Type   |Description                                                                 |